 Today is my birthday, so I decided to combine my 2 favorite things – matcha & red bean paste – into a dessert.
 These are my matcha red bean buns.
 I’ve never made them before today, but I thought I would throw caution to the wind and just see how it goes.
+(I actually had never made buns in general until I made my banh bao recipe either!)
 These buns have a matcha exterior with a red bean paste for the filling.
 I gotta say they turned out absolutely amazing!
 I love them so much.

 Ingredients, Substitutions & Adjustments